Narengowda/jekyll-now/_drafts/_posts/logistic-regression-sms-spam-ham-classification-using-tfidf-vectorizer.md

 created_date: 2018-01-16 18:30:00 +0000
 date: 2018-01-20 11:59:41 +0000
 ---
-Aim is to classify SMSes in to SPAM or HAM messages using logistic regression.
+Our aim is to classify SMSes in to SPAM or HAM messages using logistic regression and TFIDF vectorizer.

 steps: